vishal-developer/pubmatic-sdk-android/Sources/MASTAdView/ReadMe.txt

 -Now we have separate methods for adding default parameters and custom parameters as stated below.
 -getAdRequestParameters() - This method is used for adding default parameters in the request like size_x,size_y etc.
 -getAdRequestCustomParameters() - This method is used for adding custom network parameters defined by user, in the request.

+ 3.3

+- Native Ads Support : Native Ads allow a publisher to display ads using the same structure and formatting of their site/app without hindering the user's experience.
+Such ads grasp the attention of the visitors more than the traditional ad formats.
+Mocean and PubMatic now allow publishers to serve native ads on their inventory.
+- Added support for client side mediation in SDK.
+- Added Library projects for adapters of FacebookAudienceNetwork and MoPub SDK.
+- New class added for Native Ads support: MASTNativeAd
+- Added new Ad request listener for Native ads: NativeRequestListener